SummersRemote/CSSAssist/README.md

 Event Listeners
 ===============
-The cssassist.js file also includes two methods for binding custom event handlers to DOM events.
+CSSAssist also provides two methods for binding custom event handlers to DOM events.
 These methods wrap the add/removeEventListener methods such that the provided listener is added to each node in the context.
 The following links are good resources for events:
 * [MDN Reference fo DOM events](https://developer.mozilla.org/en-US/docs/Web/Reference/Events)
 * [MDN Reference for window events](https://developer.mozilla.org/en-US/docs/Web/API/Window#Event_handlers)